 8147V Veterinary Medical Applications (two credits) Grades: 11-12

 Prerequisite Recommended: Small Animal Management and/or Livestock Production

-Veterinary Medical Applications provides an introduction to animal care, handling, health, safety, sanitation, surgical preparation, anatomy, physiology, and medical terminology.
-Students demonstrating required skills/competencies are eligible to take the Certified Veterinary Assisting (CVA) exam offered through the Texas Veterinary Medical Association (TVMA) in late May.
-Students who successfully pass the CVA exam receive a Practicum Pending Experience 1CVA (PPE) certificate and will be eligible to obtain CVA certification after properly documenting an additional 300 hours of clinical experience.
+Vet Med provides an introduction to animal care, handling, health, safety, sanitation, surgical preparation, anatomy, physiology, and medical terminology.
+Students may be eligible to take the Certified Veterinary Assisting (CVA) exam offered through the Texas Veterinary Medical Association.
+Upon successful completion of the exam students will need to properly document an additional 300 hours of clinical experience.

-Vet Assisting includes a non-paid internship at a veterinary clinic or animal shelter in the spring where students may acquire hours towards the clinical experience needed to obtain CVA certification.
-These additional 300 hours must be supervised by a Doctor of Veterinary Medicine (DVM) or Licensed Veterinary Technician (LVT) and completed within one calendar year of taking the CVA exam.
+Vet Assisting includes the opportunity for students to participate in a non-paid internship at a veterinary clinic or animal shelter where they may acquire hours needed to complete and obtain their CVA certification.
+The additional 300 hours must be supervised by a Doctor of Veterinary Medicine (DVM) or a Licensed Veterinary Technician (LVT) and completed within one calendar year of taking the CVA exam.

 Why take Vet Med and what type of experience will students gain?